StonerYan/us-precip-concentrate-wq/README.md

 Gauges are assigned to NOAA NCEI climate regions (Karl and Koss 1984), then aggregated to Northeast, South, Interior, and West.
 The split is by state, not a latitude–longitude box.

-## Citation

-Use this repository only as code and tables.
-Do not treat the CSVs as a journal data product.